Creating Altering and Deleting Tables in SQL server

 Syntax: CREATE TABLE <TABLE NAME> (<COLUMN NAME1> <DATA TYPE> [SIZE].. <COLUMN NAME N><DATA TYPE> [SIZE])

 CREATE TABLE student ( studid INT, sname VARCHAR(max), salary DECIMAL(6, 2) )

 Rules for creating a table in SQL Server:

 - Table name should be unique under a database.

 - Column name should be unique within the table definition.

 - Table name should not start with numeric and special characters except (-) underscore symbol.

 - Don’t provide space in the table name.
 If you want to provide space in a table name then you can use underscore symbol.

-- A table name should contain minimum 1 character and maximum 128 characters.
+- A table name should contain a minimum of 1 character and a maximum of 128 characters.

-- A table should contain minimum 1 column and a maximum of 1024 columns.
+- A table should contain a minimum of 1 column and a maximum of 1024 columns.